 - $252 for properties with 21 to 50 units

 - $314 for properties with 51 or more units

 Rental Unit Inspections

 A rental inspection of each rental unit is required prior to initial tenant occupancy and once every four years thereafter.
 The inspection year is assigned at the time of registration and is based on geographic location.

-Rental properties located in ZONE 4 will be due for an inspection this year by September 30th.
+Rental properties located in ZONE 2 will be due for an inspection by September 30th, 2022.

 - Washington State Licensed Architect

 - Certified AACE Property Maintenance and Housing Inspector